 This shakshuka recipe will be a new favorite in your meal plan rotation.
 Are you a fan of Middle Eastern and North African flavors?
-Then you’ll love this shakshuka even more.
+Then you’ll love this shakshuka and might even want to try this homemade rose harissa to go with it.

 This post is part of a group called Progressive Eats, a virtual version of a Progressive Dinner Party.
 This month is hosted by Carol Borchardt, the founder of the blog From A Chef’s Kitchen.
 We’re featuring dishes prepared with eggs, especially timely with Passover and Easter around the corner.
 Be sure to check out all the delicious recipes at the end of this post!